paulbradshaw/journalismrecipebook/chapters/multi_interview_feature.md

 ## 10. Publish and distribute!

 Once it's ready to go, don't just publish - think about how the story can be told across social media too, to bring in as wide an audience as possible.

+## Other examples

+* [One year on: how landmark ruling on single-sex spaces has changed lives](https://www.theguardian.com/society/2026/apr/15/how-scotland-landmark-ruling-single-sex-spaces-changed-lives) is an anniversary feature that uses a multi-interview format in a relatively simple way.